 All else equal, we expect CoBAR to be lower if markets are more liquid.
 However, as arbitrage activity is endogenous, times when markets are more liquid may also be times when arbitrageurs are more active.
-Indeed, Cao, Chen, Liang, and Lo (2013) show that hedge funds increase their activity in response to increases in aggregate liquidity.
-Following Cao, Chen, Liang, and Lo, we further include past market liquidity as proxied by the Pástor and Stambaugh (2003) liquidity factor (PS liquidity) in our regressions to measure which channel dominates.
-All regressions in Table II include a trend to ensure that our results are not spurious.
+Indeed, Cao et al. (2013) show that hedge funds increase their activity in response to increases in aggregate liquidity.
+Following Cao et al., we further include past market liquidity as proxied by the Pástor and Stambaugh (2003) liquidity factor (PS liquidity) in our regressions to measure which channel dominates.
+All regressions in Table 2 include a trend to ensure that our results are not spurious.